edwinb-ai/edwinb-ai/README.md

 - Soft Matter Physics and Computer Simulations.
 - Numerical Methods and Scientific Computing.
 - Optimization and metaheuristics.
-- Programming languages (just for fun).
-- An aficionado of DevOps.
-I like to use containers, CI and everything in between to make scientific software more robust and reusable.

 Some of the programming languages that I can work with (in order of preference):